-On my way out the door, I ran into Howie “The Duke of Duke City” Kaibel, the charismatic Albuquerque Community Manager for Yelp.
-The Bloomberg article I had just read credited “free-marketing websites such as Yelp” with boosting “the fortunes of independents in the age of McDonald’s, Cracker Barrel, Domino’s, Taco Bell, Olive Garden…” Perhaps no one in Albuquerque does as much to evangelize for mom-and-pops than Howie.
+On my way out the door, I ran into Howie “The Duke of Duke City” Kaibel, then the charismatic Albuquerque Community Manager for Yelp.
+The Bloomberg article I had just read credited “free-marketing websites such as Yelp” with boosting “the fortunes of independents in the age of McDonald’s, Cracker Barrel, Domino’s, Taco Bell, Olive Garden…” Perhaps no one in Albuquerque did as much to evangelize for mom-and-pops as Howie did.
 It was his Yelp review, in fact, that prompted my visit to The Farmacy.
 The catalyst for his own inaugural visit was Yelp reviewers having accorded The Farmacy a perfect rating: “5 stars at 50-plus reviews!”
 (Naturally as soon as Howie noted this, a nay-sayer gave The Farmacy a rating of “4.”)

-Not only is the dining room small, so is the kitchen…and by default, the menu, a one-pager.
-Coffee and tea are listed first.
-Though the listed coffees include latte, cappuccino, mocha, cortado, macchiato, espresso, Americano and drip coffee, my inaugural visit was on a hot chocolate kind of day.
+Even with its greater seating capacity and greatly expanded menu, The Farmacy remains at heart, the quintessential neighborhood restaurant.
+Coffee and tea are listed first on an expansive menu sure to win you over.
+Though the listed coffees include latte, cappuccino, mocha, cortado, macchiato, espresso, Americano and drip coffee, my inaugural visit was on a hot chocolatekind of day.
 You know the type—the New Mexico sun shining brightly while angry winds blow as if seeking revenge.
-Eight items festoon the breakfast section of the menu while lunch is comprised of six items, not counting daily specials.
-Befitting the small kitchen, the lunch menu is dedicated to sandwiches.
-Breakfast features both New Mexican favorites (such as a breakfast burrito and savory empanada) as well as inventive takes on American specialties (such as the “Not McMuffin”).
+Eight items, most of which will be familiar to habitues of The Farmacy’s former home, festoon the breakfast section of the menu–not counting a very intriguing six-item waffle menu.
+Lunch is comprised of six items, mostly sandwiches.

 Chef-owner Jacob Elliot is a peripatetic presence at the restaurant.
 Though filling orders occupies much of his time, he meets-and-greets when the opportunity presents itself.
 He’s passionate about his locally sustainable operation and is bullish on Albuquerque, a city he believes has many of the same qualities as Portland, a city in which he once lived and worked.
 It’s Albuquerque’s gain.